Skip to contentSkip to searchSkip to menuSkip to footerSkip to cart

 A putter is all about feel and self-confidence!
 It’s easy to overthink your choice and be afraid of getting it wrong, but trust your instincts when it comes to choosing which putter to buy!
 There are so many parameters to consider when making your choice of putter, just like when you’re trying out irons or drivers.
 Of course, we’re happy to help you do this and to talk about the theory behind it.
 But as a general rule of thumb, a larger putter will always be more forgiving than a smaller one.

-- Above all, a pitchfork!
-It’s very important that we help look after our courses and repair our ball marks.
-Tees, which can also be a stand'in if you’ve forgotten to bring a pitchfork, your glove, a ball marker, balls and a water bottle.
-You might also like to bring along some fruit or other snack to help you stay focused for the whole round.
+– A pitch mark repairer, first and foremost!
+It's very important that we help each other take care of our courses and repair our pitch marks.
+Tees, which can also stand in if you've forgotten your pitch mark repairer, glove, marker, balls, and a water bottle.
+It might also be good to have some fruit or another snack to maintain focus all the way through.

-No, you don’t have to, but it’s a definite advantage!
-Golf shoes give you good traction on the ground which is a big source of energy when playing.
-But they are also designed for walking long distances and on hilly terrain, being stable and providing good grip.
+– No, you don't have to, but it is definitely preferable!
+Why should you wear golf shoes then?
+Golf shoes are designed to give you good traction on the ground, which is a major source of energy when we swing.
+They are also made for walking long distances and on hilly terrain, providing stability and grip.

 When it comes to bags, you need to think about how much you’re going to play and maybe what your home club looks like.
 If you mostly play at your home club, you might prefer a cart bag with more space in the bag for extra apparel and additional items.
 But there’s still the more flexible option of a carry bag, which is easy to take with your, and can also be put on a trolley if you’re feeling tired.
 A pencil bag is more for the relaxed approach, going out with a half set and taking it all more casually.